Philodendron Varieties: 57 Different Types of Philodendron

 This Philodendron variety produces blooms that range in color from white to purple.
 However, like others in this plant family, it requires pristine growing conditions for this to occur.
 Joepii plants need regular pruning to remove dead leaves and help them maintain their shape and optimal growth.

-Because of their rare nature and not being easily obtainable, the Joepii will cost a pretty penny for plant enthusiasts.
-However, this does not stop many individuals who want a unique Philodendron plant in their space.
+Because of their rare nature and not being easily obtainable, Joepii will cost a pretty penny for plant enthusiasts.
+However, this does not stop many individuals who want a unique Philodendron variety in their space.

 Jose Buono